The Persist Data Value extension is used to set a value into a persistent cookie. Choose the cookie name and persistence duration.

 The Persist Data Value extension sets first-party cookies using custom text values or values from the data layer.
 Set the cookie to either the default Tealium cookie

 utag_main, an existing first-party cookie, or a new one.
+Each cookie you set must also be created as a data layer variable.

 The expiration of the cookie is based on the user's session or a specified duration of time in hours or days.
 The cookie is either set once, updated on every page view, or set based on conditions that you define.